8n8/bigwebthing/README.md

 ## TCP API

-It will accept incoming TCP connections.
-A connection begins unauthenticated, and can change to authenticated.
-Messages that are only sent/acceptable on an authenticated channel are marked "AUTH".
+It will accept incoming TCP connections over TLS.

-Each message should be not more than 16KB, and should be prefixed with a 2-byte Little-Endian length.
+All messages should be prefixed by a 4-byte little-endian length.

 ### Server to client

-	New message from another user
+	Inbox
 		1 byte: 0
+        sequence of message stubs, where each is
             32 bytes: sender public signing key
             32 bytes: message hash
     Shortened key
         1 byte: 1
         8 bytes: shortened key